kamranahmedse/developer-roadmap/src/data/guides/how-to-become-frontend-developer.md

 ### How skilled in these coding languages must I be to land my first job?

 To secure your first job as a front-end developer, you must be proficient in HTML, CSS, and JavaScript.
-It will allow you to create a portfolio site that shows your coding skills to employers.
+It will allow you to create a [web developer portfolio](https://roadmap.sh/frontend/web-developer-portfolio) site that shows your coding skills to employers.

 ### Is HTML, CSS, and JavaScript enough for a front-end developer?